 3 Types of Gout Not 2 is my review of gout studies showing there is an extra type of gout.
 Because 2 types of gout causes have been recognized in the past: over-producers and under-excreters.
-But now we should consider a third type of gout.
+But now we should consider a third reason for gout.

 This is important as it is the foundation of all gout treatment.
 If you change that foundation, you create a new view of gout treatment, with new opportunities.

 This is a layman’s summary of a report that changes the foundation of gout causes.
 It is a highly technical investigation, and I will omit much of the scientific detail from this review.
-The full review is widely available on the Internet, so simply search for the title using my full Internet search.
+The full review is widely available on the Internet, so simply search for the title.

 Gout Causes Report